 The whole browser system is a big step up from the original release.
 There is a handy rating system and you can create your own banks – a neat way to not only save your favourites under your own name, but custom project or even song names, making searching for them later a breeze.

 The advanced section is where you go to play.
 It is split up into sections again – the top area is static controls: Source, Morph, Filter and Master.
 The middle section changes depending on what knob you have selected, and the bottom area is for the performance features, namely the X/Y pads, arp and effect units.

-It would be great to have some kind of mouse-over explanation of what the various controls do as some are a little cryptic, though you can right-click a control and select ‘Help’ to be linked to the excellent on-line manual (Internet connect required, of course)
+It would be great to have some kind of mouse-over explanation of what the various controls do as some are a little cryptic, though you can right-click a control and select ‘Help’ to be linked to the excellent online manual (Internet connection required, of course)

 The filters are to die for, seriously nice sounding – and tons of them.
-Alchemy does additive and spectral synthesis so well, but where it totally outshines pretty much everything I can think of on the market is with its incredible sample based granular synthesis.
-In short you can load in any wav or Soundfont file and that becomes your sound source.
-This pretty much means Alchemy has no boundaries what so ever.
-Other synths like Omnisphere do this too, however Alchemy lets you import your own wav sounds which makes it infinity more flexible.
+Alchemy does additive and spectral synthesis so well, but where it totally outshines pretty much everything I can think of on the market is with its incredible sample-based granular synthesis.
+In short, you can load in any wav or Soundfont file and that becomes your sound source.
+This pretty much means Alchemy has no boundaries whatsoever.
+Other synths like Omnisphere do this too, however, Alchemy lets you import your own wav sounds which makes it infinitely more flexible.

 There are 4 sound source areas you can choose from, each can either be Additive, Virtual Analogue, Spectral, Granular, or Sampler.
 You can also morph between each of the sound sources, which is incredibly flexible.

 The spectral mode allows you to draw in by hand in its nifty ‘Pain Mode’ or even import your own PNG photos for synthesizing.